And why tracing is a very bad idea

-The pattern of strokes needed to form a letter are stored in the brain as a motor plan
+The pattern of movements (strokes) needed to form a letter are stored in the brain as a motor plan.

-The motor plans (also referred to as representations) for letters contain information about the the relative length, direction and sequence of the strokes needed to form each letter.
+The motor plans (also referred to as representations) for each letter contain information about the relative length, direction and sequence of the strokes needed to form the letter.

-In fluent handwriting each letter is pre-planned and the movement is carried out without the need for visual monitoring or feedback from the muscles.
+In fluent handwriting the movements are pre-planned and carried out without the need for visual monitoring or feedback from the muscles.
 In fact research has shown that after the first few months of handwriting young children not only pre-plan letters, but have started to pre-plan whole syllables.

-The equivalance factor: writing big or small uses the same motor plan
+The equivalence factor: writing big or small uses the same motor plan

 Take a sheet of paper and turn it sideways.
-First write you name at the top of the paper in your usual size.
+First sign your name at the top of the paper in your usual size.